-The property designated as dual zoning allows for applying the Residential TC-R-22 land designation and the Commercial land use designation as specified in the Specific Plan.
+The property designated as dual zoning allows for applying the Residential TC-R-22 land designation and the Commercial land use designation as specified in the Specific Plan and indicated in Table 7-16.
 The Santee Municipal Code addresses dual zones in section 13.04.020 and indicates that properties may be developed in accordance with either zone's development, performance, and maintenance standards, exclusively, or in combination with one another (i.e., mixed use).
 All provisions regarding dual zones as established within section 13.04.020 apply.